Altrincham residents will have to pay to have garden waste collected from their green bin, Trafford Council has announced.

 As part of the council’s budget for 2017-18, householders within the whole borough must pay an optional annual charge of £35 if registering online or £40 if registering by phone.

-The new paid-for service kicks in from June 5th, after which time residents must sign up and pay if they want their garden waste to be collected during the weekly bin collection.
+The new paid-for service kicks in from June 5th, and householders must register and pay the annual subscription by Thursday May 18th if they want their service to continue uninterrupted.

 Food waste will still be collected as usual, but only if there is no garden waste in the same green bin.